lbzepoqo/squadjs-squad-creation-blocker/README.md

 - **Squad Creation Attempt During Blocked Period**:
   - Disbands the squad immediately.
-  - Warns the player with a message:
+  - If in warning mode:
-    - During new game: Informs how many seconds remain before they can create a squad.
+    - During new game block: Informs how many seconds remain before they can create a squad.
     - During round end: Informs that squad creation is not allowed at the end of a round.

 ## Dependencies